jimmfan/spark-playground-scratch/src/knowledge_share/git_training.md

 Remote Branch: The shared workspace where everyone's changes are stored.
 Like a shared folder on a network drive.

-Certainly!
-I'll describe simple visuals for each Git command using text.
-Imagine these as representations of Windows Explorer windows.

 Visuals for Git Commands
 git pull
 Imagine two Windows Explorer windows side by side: